y-jar/nix-config/README.md

 <!-- my intro <3 -->
 <div align="center">
   <p style="max-width: 750px; margin: 0 auto; line-height: 1.6; color: #bcac9b;">
     Hello!
 This is my NixOS config!
-The reason i started doing this was i wanted to learn more about it after finding out about some of it's core design princibles.
+The reason i started doing this was i wanted to learn more about it after finding out about some of it's core design principles.
 And after dipping my toes in it i found that i adore how it works, and similar to my neovim config, my goal is to make it my personal platform and hopefully not have to configure it often extensively afterward.
   </p>
 </div>
 <br>